-As soon as the accident occurs, call and report the accident to police so they can respond with emergency services.
-The quicker the police arrive on scene, the more accurate they can be in determining what happened and who is at fault.
+As soon as the accident occurs, call and report the accident to the police so they can respond with emergency services.
+The quicker the police arrive on the scene, the more accurate they can be in determining what happened and who is at fault.
 In addition to contacting local police, if the accident caused $1,000 or more in damages, you must report the accident to the DMV within 10 days.

 2. Check for injuries

 After calling the police, check yourself and the other driver/s for any serious injuries.
-Do not move someone who seems to have severe injuries, but direct first responders to the injured parties as soon as they arrive on scene.
+Do not move someone who seems to have severe injuries, but direct first responders to the injured parties as soon as they arrive on the scene.

 3. Get to a safer location

 Be aware of your surroundings.
-If possible, move to the shoulder of the road or a nearby parking lot to wait for police.
+If possible, move to the shoulder of the road or a nearby parking lot to wait for the police.
 If the accident is severe and you are unable to move, stay put so first responders can take action with a clear picture of what occurred.

 4. Collect evidence

 Safely, take pictures of the damage to your car, your injuries, and the other person’s plates as well as any damage to their vehicle.
-Make sure you are also taking record of anything else that may have contributed to the accident (broken traffic light, missing or damaged signage, road conditions, etc.) If there are any witnesses, be sure to collect their names and numbers if they are willing to share them.
+Make sure you are also taking a record of anything else that may have contributed to the accident (broken traffic light, missing or damaged signage, road conditions, etc.) If there are any witnesses, be sure to collect their names and numbers if they are willing to share them.